TheSignPainter98/adjust-keys/README.md

 ## Gripes

 I wrote this in Python so that anyone learning to program could have an example of some reasonably complicated code and some reasonably clean methods to deal with challenges.
-Of course, using Python was an absolutely terrible idea due to it's basically useless type system and its failure to report errors ahead of time which made development a pain as usual.
+Of course, using Python was an absolutely terrible idea due to it’s basically useless type system and its failure to report errors ahead of time which made development a pain as usual.
 [Haskell][haskell] would have been a _far_ better option for my sanity.
 Everyone has their regrets, eh?

 ## Author and Acknowledgements

 This [code][github] was written by Ed Jones (Discord `@kcza#4691`).
-I'm not particularly proud of it, but it gets the job done.
+I’m not particularly proud of it, but it gets the job done.

-KAT keycap models present in the repo were derived from a model kindly provided by [zFrontier][zfrontier] which I found on the [Keycap Designers'][keycap-designers-discord] Discord.
+KAT keycap models present in the repo were derived from a model kindly provided by [zFrontier][zfrontier] which I found on the [Keycap Designers’][keycap-designers-discord] Discord.

 [blender]: https://www.blender.org
 [github]: https://www.github.com/TheSignPainter98/adjust-keys